Marcroman181/pokemon-damage-sheet-calculator/README.md

 ##TODO

-fix Multiplicators moves
-styles
+mobile styles
-order pokemons
+reflect has some decimals error